Syeoryn/textAnalysisSuite/README.md

     * identifyUniqueTerms: function(normalizedTokenSet [, options])
       * From the input normalizedTokenSet, identifyUniqueTerms will return the most unique tokens, as defined by the highest TFIDF
       * Current options include uniqueThreshold.
 If specified, identifyUniqueTerms will return all terms with a TFIDF equal to or greater than the uniqueThreshold
+    * fullTFIDAnalysis: function(text [, options])
+      * Completes all of the above TFIDF calculations
+      * options correspond with the options for each piece of the analysis